Locality Optimized Unstructured Mesh Algorithms on GPUs: Parallelization on GPUs

-The steps done by a kernel are described in Algorithm \ref{code:shared}.
-All indirect data accessed by the block (this is identified during a preprocessing phase) is fetched from global to shared memory.
-This operation consists of two nested loops: an iteration over the data points, and within that, an iteration over the data corresponding to the data point.
-For the SoA layout, only the outer loop needs to be parallelised, since this will cause parallel read operations to access memory addresses next to each other.
-For the same reason, if the AoS layout is used, both parallel loops need to be parallelised (collapsed into one).

-The data layout in shared memory is always SoA: our measurements showed a consistent degradation in performance when switching to AoS layout, due to the spatial locality described in Section \ref{aos-to-soa}: it leads to fewer bank conflicts.
+Algorithm~\ref{code:shared} details the steps carried out by a CUDA kernel for executing within this two-level coloring scheme.
+All indirect data accessed by the block (which is identified during a preprocessing phase) is fetched from global to shared memory to shared memory.
+As noted in Section~\ref{aos-to-soa}, data is usually composed of data points with multiple components (for example, x-y-z coordinates), so this operation consists of two nested loops: (1) an iteration over the data points, and within that, (2) an iteration over the data corresponding to the data point.
+For the SoA layout, only the outer loop needs to be parallelized, as this will cause parallel read operations to access memory addresses next to each other.
+For the same reason, if the AoS layout is used, both parallel loops need to be parallelized (i.e. collapsed into one).
+The data layout in shared memory is best be set to SoA: our measurements showed a consistent degradation in performance when switching to AoS layout, due to the spatial locality described in Section \ref{aos-to-soa}: it leads to fewer bank conflicts.

-After the data is loaded into shared memory, the results of the thread are computed by the main body of the kernel, and placed into registers.
-Next the threads update the result in shared memory with their increments.
+After the data is loaded into shared memory, each thread executes the main body of the kernel, and outputs are placed into registers.
+Next, the threads update the result in shared memory with their increments.
 Finally the updated data is written back to global memory.
-Note that this is not the same data array as the one used as the input for the computations, since those are values calculated by a previous kernel or iteration.

-One other benefit from using the shared memory with hierarchical colouring is data reuse within the block: each piece of data has to be loaded from global memory only once, but can be used by multiple threads (e.g. data on a shared edge between two triangles).
-However, the greater the reuse, the more thread colours we have: the number of colours is no less than the number of threads writing the same data.
-Since the number of synchronisations also grows with the number of thread colours (more precisely, it is the number of colours plus two, one before and one after the computation if the input and the increment are stored separately in shared memory), there is a trade-off between the number of synchronisations and data reuse.
-Our measurements showed that if the kernel is memory-bound, the greater data reuse leads to increased performance, but the trade-off is non-trivial, as we will demonstrate in the Measurements section.
+One other benefit from using shared memory with hierarchical coloring is the improved data reuse within the block.
+Each piece of data has to be loaded from global memory only once, but can be used by multiple threads (e.g. data on a shared edge between two triangles).
+However, the greater the reuse, the more thread colors we have: the number of colors is no less than the number of threads writing the same data.
+Since the number of synchronizations also grows with the number of thread colors (more precisely, it is the number of colors plus two, one before and one after the computation if the input and the increment are stored separately in shared memory), there is a trade-off between the number of synchronizations and data reuse.
+Our measurements showed that if the kernel is memory-bound, the greater data reuse leads to increased performance, but the trade-off is non-trivial, as we will demonstrate in Section~\ref{performance}.